 There can be more serious causes too.
 We’re talking about things like obstruction of the peripheral arteries, arteriosclerosis, Raynaud’s phenomenon, coronary disease, heart arrhythmia, kidneyfailure, lung disease, diabetes, hypertension, or blood clots.

 Improve your lifestyle

 You shouldn’t combine treatments.
 Depending the doctor’s diagnosis and which medications they prescribe, you can make certain changes to your lifestyle.
 A healthier diet and home remedies do more than just alleviate the symptoms, they can also help you get better.

-Smoking less, not drinking alcohol habitually, walking more, bicycling and generally exercising your arms and legs, swimming, and aquacise are all great activities.
+Smoking less, not drinking alcohol habitually, walking more, bicycling and generally exercising your arms and legs, swimming, and aquatics are all great activities.

-Walking for 40 minutes is something most people can do, and it can lead to some amazing improvement.
+Walking for 40 minutes is something most people can do, and it can lead to some amazing improvement for arm and leg circulation.
 It’s also good to wear loose clothing, especially when you’re sleeping, to avoid low temperatures.

 Watermelon, tomatoes, and strawberries contain lycopene, which also stimulates blood circulation.
 Another indispensable vitamin for good circulation is vitamin E.

 There are high concentrations of it in green, leafy vegetables like spinach and broccoli, and in brewer’s yeast and wheat germ.
 You can also get it from fruits and vegetables rich in potassium, like bananas.